Pre-Expansivity in Cellular Automata: Cellular Automata on , with

-The next lemma establishes that the constant of $k$-expansivity in a linear CA on $\Z_p$ depends only on the radius of the neighborhood.
+The next lemma establishes that the constant of $k$-expansivity in a simple Abelian CA on $\Z_p$ depends only on the radius of the neighborhood.
 The radius of a neighborhood $V$ is the smallest integer $r$ such that $V\subseteq B_r(0)$.